 Diplomatic relations between Estonia and Belarus were established on 6 April 1992.
 Estonia opened its consulate general in Minsk on 21 July 1995, and as of January 2009 Estonia has an embassy in Minsk.
 Estonia’s first ambassador to Belarus Jaak Lensment presented his credentials to President Lukashenko on 25 October 2010.
-Currently, Estonia is represented in Belarus by Ambassador Mait Martinson, who presented his credentials to President Lukashenko on 12 December 2014.
+Currently, Estonia is represented in Belarus by Ambassador Merike Kokajev, who presented her credentials to President Lukashenko on 13 December 2016.

 The Belarusian consulate general in Tallinn became an embassy in May 2010.
 The first Belarusian Ambassador residing in Tallinn, Anatoly Stepus, presented his credentials to President Toomas Hendrik Ilves on September 18, 2014.